 - Genetic variations

-Bottom Line: Test, don’t guess!
+In Conclusion: Test, don’t guess!
 Find out your own personal needs, address them and resolve them so that you know you are getting exactly what your body needs.

 Interpreting Your Results